insinfo/galileo/packages/task/README.md

 ```

 ## Multithreading
-Angel's task engine also supports communication over isolates, which allows you to run all
+Galileo's task engine also supports communication over isolates, which allows you to run all
 tasks in a separate thread from the server, without losing performance.

 For example, if your processor has 4 cores, you might spawn 4 total isolates: